edeposit/edeposit.amqp.ftp/docs/workflow/workflow.rst

 .. image:: /_static/lock.gif
     :width: 400px

-It all right, don't worry about the file so far, it will be explained later.
+It all right, don't worry about it now, it will be explained later.

 Step 3: Pairing the data
 ------------------------